Fused Quartz Glass

 • Low absorption

-• Crystal clear appearance
+• Crystal-clear appearance

 • High uniform infrared transmission up to 2600 nm

-• Non-crystalline, amorphous silica glass
+• Non-crystalline silica glass

 • More economical than fused silica